jvegax/rn-tailor-hub/README.md

 - **React Native CLI:** The project is built using React Native CLI.
 - **Forms and Validation:** Forms are managed with **react-hook-form** and validated with **zod**.
 Custom hooks (e.g., useRestaurantForm) encapsulate form logic.
-- **Data Fetching:** **tanstack/react-query** is used for data fetching and caching, providing a robust mechanism for handling loading and error states.
+- **Data Fetching:** **tanstack/react-query** is used for data fetching, providing a robust mechanism for handling loading and error states.
 - **Authentication:** User authentication is implemented with token-based authentication.
 Tokens are stored using **MMKV**.
 The custom authFetch helper centralizes API requests by injecting tokens and handling token refreshes.
 - **Maps and Search:** **react-native-maps** displays restaurant markers on a map.
 Tapping a marker shows a callout with the restaurant’s name.
 A bottom sheet (via **@gorhom/bottom-sheet**) is used for searching restaurants through the Google Places API, integrating a search form and result list.
 - **Navigation:** Navigation is managed with **react-navigation** using a Drawer for main screens and two navigation stacks: one for authentication (Login/Register) and one for the main app (including tabs for Restaurants, Favorites, and Profile).